DiegoZaluski/ellama/ROADMAP.md

 ---

 ## Phase 0: Pre-Launch Beta

-*All tasks in this phase must be completed for the beta version launch.*
+_All tasks in this phase must be completed for the beta version launch._

 ### Critical Tasks (P1)

 - Implement reasoning loop for the model - (langGraph)
 - Add reasoning system to agent's switch/ifs logic
 - Create model toggle button (local/cloud) - only appears if cloud model is registered - 🚧
+- bug CircularDial.tsx - 🚧
 - Implement vector memory (vector store) for fast access
 - Create memory collection and compression tool for vector store
 - Review quality and token compression (save tokens on pro models)